Actually, there are some additional precautions that may prove worthwhile.

 At the El Cajon Gun Exchange we make a point of selling safes as burglar resistant - not burglar proof,

 plus we've all heard that you can't stop the professional burglar.
-Maybe not, but we can increase
+Maybe not, but with the right safe and security measures, we can

-the risk of getting caught to the point where the professional is forced to give up.
+increase the risk of getting caught to the point where the professional is forced to consider giving up.
 How you ask?
 Let's

 look at the problem from the dark side.